 Here’s a fun one.
 In collaboration with production designer Karin Hasse-Sehr, I designed a low-budget trade show booth created entirely from reclaimed and found materials such as in-flight cargo containers, thrift-store clothing, and an enormous vintage console television.
 The booth, created for GOOD Magazine, was a roaring success and with that, others followed.

 In my 20’s, when I was wildly ambitious and stupidly optimistic about how much I could accomplish in 24 hours, I started a catering company aimed squarely at the hundreds of other busy 20-somethings in the downtown core where I lived.
 I called it Summers’ Home, after my father and grandmother and I adored everything about it.
 It was a personal chef sort of deal before there was a moniker for that.
 Word spread.
 I couldn’t bake the damned signature cookies fast enough.
 Then I talked to a few successful restaurateurs I knew and considered a life in professional food service.
 Conclusion?
 I stuck to my day job in the new and exciting dot-com industry.
 Yeah.
 That’s what I did.
 If you’re interested, my old food blog is here.
 I add to it now and again.
 Mostly I spend my time enjoying the kitchen rather than writing about it.

-Screenwriter and novelist Diane J. Wright was the founder of The Story Spot and is partner in Milkboss, a feature film and television development joint.
+Screenwriter, novelist, and social entrepreneur Diane J. Wright is the founder of The Story Spot and co-founder of Milkboss, a feature film and television development joint.